Hyde4thHeaven/Hyde4thHeaven.GitHub.io/README.md

 > + Trading Card Game
 > + Go

-## On the back of his contents created
+## On the back of my contents created
 > + [How to create a new GitLab pages from scratch (HTML pages)](https://hyde4thheaven.github.io/How-to-Create-GitLab-Pages/)

-## Keep in touch with Harry via:
+## Keep in touch with me via:
 <img src="Korea.jpg" width="650" style="float:right"/>
 <p>
   <a href="https://www.linkedin.com/in/v-uyanont/" rel="nofollow noreferrer">